Origin of radio polarization in pulsar polar caps: Results

-The parallel Poynting flux escaping through the detection plane is shown in Fig.~\ref{fig6}.
-It is overlaid by black lines that indicate the local polarization orientation of the escaping transversal waves.
+As the time-averaged Stokes parameters do not provide information about the variability of the radio power, we calculate and display in Fig.~\ref{fig6} the polar cap distribution of the mean Poynting flux and its standard deviation.
+The B-aligned Poynting flux escaping through the detection plane shown in Fig.~\ref{fig6} is overlaid by black lines that indicate the local polarization orientation of the escaping transversal waves.
 The magenta circle describes the locations of the last closed field lines on the detection plane.

-We analyze the average Poynting flux and its standard deviation.
-The average Poynting flux has a structure similar to the Stokes parameter~$I$.
-But the high values in the standard deviation plot show that the flux can acquire positive as well as negative values.
-The standard deviation of the Poynting flux has the highest values in the region around $x \sim -350$\,m, $z = -200$ to 200, where the plasma bunches propagate.
+Analyzing the average Poynting flux and its standard deviation, we found that the average Poynting flux map is similar to that of the Stokes parameter~$I$, as might be expected.
+But the high values of the standard deviation indicate that the flux can temporarily acquire positive as well as negative values.
+Radiation sometimes propagates toward the stellar surface and at other times it propagates out into the larger magnetosphere.
+The standard deviation of the Poynting flux has the highest values in the region around $x \approx -350$\,m, $z = -200$\,m to 200\,m, where the plasma bunches propagate.
 This region also has a high average Poynting flux, indicating significant temporal evolution in the studied time interval, which we find to be associated with individual outflowing bunches.